keenlabs/KeenClient-Java/README.md

 * ["Plain" Java Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-java) - Note: This client depends on Jackson for JSON handling; you will need to ensure that the jackson-databind jar is on your classpath.
 * [Android Client](http://repo1.maven.org/maven2/io/keen/keen-client-api-android)
-* [Core library only](http://repo1.maven.org/maven2/io/keen/keen-client-api-core) - This does not include a usable client implementation, so you will have to provide your own.
+* [Core library only](http://repo1.maven.org/maven2/io/keen/keen-client-api-core) - This only includes an abstract client, so you will have to provide your own concrete implementation; see JavaKeenClient or AndroidKeenClient for examples.

 ### Build From Source

 1. `git clone git@github.com:keenlabs/KeenClient-Java.git`
 1. `cd KeenClient-Java`
-1. Do you want/need to build the Android client?
-  1. Yes, I want to build Android: Configure the Android SDK path in the file `android/local.properties`.
-The path should be to the root of the Android SDK, i.e. the folder containing the "platforms" directory.
-Note also that the build logic is currently hard-coded to use android-19; if you don't have SDK version 19, update line 35 of `android\build.gradle` to your SDK version.
-The format of the file is simply:

-      sdk.dir=[Android SDK path]

-  1. No, I don't need to build Android: Remove the `android` project from the `include` directive in `settings.gradle`.
 1. `export JAVA_HOME=<path to Java>` (Windows: `set JAVA_HOME=<path to Java>`)
 1. `./gradlew build` (Windows: `gradlew.bat build`)
 1. Jars will be built and deposited into the various `build/libs` directories (e.g. `java/build/libs`, `android/build/libs`).
 You can then use these jars just as if you had downloaded them.

+Note that this will also result in downloading and installing the Android SDK and various associated components.
+If you don't want/need the Keen Android library then you can simply remove `android` from the file `settings.gradle` in the root of the repository.

 ## Usage